Best practices for cluster isolation in Azure Kubernetes Service (AKS)

 Design clusters for multi-tenancy

 Kubernetes provides features that let you logically isolate teams and workloads in the same cluster.
 The goal should be to provide the least number of privileges, scoped to the resources each team needs.
 A Namespace in Kubernetes creates a logical isolation boundary.
 Additional Kubernetes features and considerations for isolation and multi-tenancy include the following areas:

 - Scheduling includes the use of basic features such as resource quotas and pod disruption budgets.
 For more information about these features, see Best practices for basic scheduler features in AKS.

 - More advanced scheduler features include taints and tolerations, node selectors, and node and pod affinity or anti-affinity.
 For more information about these features, see Best practices for advanced scheduler features in AKS.

 - Networking includes the use of network policies to control the flow of traffic in and out of pods.

 - Authentication and authorization include the user of role-based access control (RBAC) and Azure Active Directory (AD) integration, pod identities, and secrets in Azure Key Vault.
 For more information about these features, see Best practices for authentication and authorization in AKS.

-- Containers include pod security policies, pod security contexts, scanning images and runtimes for vulnerabilities.
+- Containers includes the Azure Policy Add-on for AKS to enforce pod security, the use of pod security contexts, and scanning both images and the runtime for vulnerabilities.
 Also involves using App Armor or Seccomp (Secure Computing) to restrict container access to the underlying node.

 Logically isolate clusters